Holographic Black Hole Formation and Scrambling in Time-Ordered Correlators: Setup

 where $b=x_v-x_w$ is the impact parameter.

-We derive the threshold condition \eqref{eq:gott2} by analyzing the state $|\Psi_{WV}\rangle$ from a microscopic perspective, using conformal bootstrap tools.
-For context, recall that similar precursor states have been analyzed extensively in the study of quantum chaos \cite{Shenker:2013pqa,Roberts:2014isa}.
-In particular, the scrambling time can be defined as the timescale where naive large-$N$ factorization breaks down because the OTOC $\langle \Psi_{VW} | \Psi_{WV}\rangle$ deviates significantly from $\langle V V \rangle \langle W W \rangle$.
-Crucially, the OTOC computes the overlap of two {\it differently ordered} states $| \Psi_{WV}\rangle$ and $| \Psi_{VW}\rangle$, and its path integral representation requires a twice-folded time contour \cite{Aleiner:2016eni}.
+We derive the threshold condition \eqref{eq:gott2} by analyzing the state $|\Psi_{W_LV_R}\rangle$ from a microscopic perspective, using conformal bootstrap tools.
+Similar precursor states have been analyzed extensively in the study of quantum chaos \cite{Shenker:2013pqa,Roberts:2014isa,Shenker:2014cwa}.
+In particular, the scrambling time can be defined as the timescale where naive large-$N$ factorization breaks down because the OTOC $\langle \Psi_{V_LW_R} | \Psi_{W_LV_R}\rangle$ deviates significantly from $\langle V V \rangle \langle W W \rangle$.
+Crucially, the OTOC computes the overlap of two {\it differently ordered} states, indicated by `L' and `R' labels, referring to the Rindler patch in which operators are inserted, and its path integral representation requires a twice-folded time contour \cite{Aleiner:2016eni}.
 The difference between the states amplifies over time and leads to a breakdown of large-$N$ factorization after a scrambling time $t_*$.

-In this work, we give a more intrinsic description of the two-shockwave state $|\Psi_{WV}\rangle$.
-We want to ask: {\it How does the decomposition of the two-shock state into irreducible representations of the Virasoro algebra change over time?}\footnote{A related approach is to quantify the operator size of the two-shock state by computing a probe correlator $\langle \Psi_{WV} | {\cal O}(t_1) {\cal O}(t_2) |\Psi_{WV}\rangle$.
-This is again an OTOC, now requiring a thrice-folded time contour \cite{Haehl:2017pak,Haehl:2021tft}.} Instead of OTOCs, we consider simply the self-overlap of the (unnormalized) state $|\Psi_{WV}\rangle$, which we refer to as an {\it in-time-order four-point function:}
+In this work, we give a more intrinsic description of the two-shock-wave state $|\Psi_{W_LV_R}\rangle$.
+We want to ask: {\it How does the decomposition of the two-shock state into irreducible representations of the Virasoro algebra change over time?}\footnote{A related approach is to quantify the operator size of the two-shock state by computing a probe correlator $\langle \Psi_{W_LV_R} | {\cal O}(t_1) {\cal O}(t_2) |\Psi_{W_LV_R}\rangle$.
+This is again an OTOC, now requiring a thrice-folded time contour \cite{Haehl:2017pak,Haehl:2021tft}.} Instead of OTOCs, we consider simply the self-overlap of the (unnormalized) state $|\Psi_{W_LV_R}\rangle$, which we refer to as an {\it in-time-order four-point function:}